 Currency risk is the risk that the value of a financial instrument may decrease due to changes in foreign exchange rates.
-The Trust is exposed to foreign currency risk through the purchase of fixed income instruments denominated in foreign currencies.
+The Trust is exposed to foreign currency risk through the purchase of fixed income instruments and marketable equity securities denominated in foreign currencies.